John-Brandon/PBR-Tier-System/README.md

 All of the files in this repository (Fortran, R, markdown, or otherwise) are available to the public, including the markdown text file underlying this webpage.
 Git provides us a formal process of version control for collaborating on these files.

-If you're new to Git and version control, and interesting in learning how to collaborate on GitHub, <a href="https://www.youtube.com/watch?v=SCZF6I-Rc4I" target="_blank"> here's a nice video (6min 33s) with an example tututorial. </a> As a first exercise, you could access  <a href=https://github.com/John-Brandon/PBR-Tier-System/tree/master target="_blank"> the markdown text for this webpage in the README.md file </a>, following the instructions in the video.
+If you're new to Git and version control, and interested in learning how to collaborate on GitHub, <a href="https://www.youtube.com/watch?v=SCZF6I-Rc4I" target="_blank"> here's a nice video (6min 33s) with an example tututorial. </a> As a first exercise, you could access  <a href=https://github.com/John-Brandon/PBR-Tier-System/tree/master target="_blank"> the markdown text for this webpage in the README.md file </a>, following the instructions in the video.
 Once you've edited the typo above, submit your first pull request.
 There's no better way to learn than by doing.

 Regardless of whether you know how to use Git, if you see something that is not factually correct; important information is missing; find a bug in the code; have a better way of doing something -- let us know (<a href="https://guides.github.com/features/issues/" target="_blank">here's one avenue through GitHub</a>).
 You can also contact the maintainer of this repository, listed at the end of this page.